janlelis/irbtools/README.md

 [debundle hack](https://github.com/janlelis/debundle.rb).
 Put it at the beginning of your `~/.irbrc` file and you are fine (until it breaks).

-## Hint: Faster start-up

-You can get an about a second faster start-up time by changing the loading methods for wirb and fancy_irb to `:thread` (drawback: the hash rocket will not be used for the first result):

-    require 'irbtools/configure'
-    Irbtools.remove_library :paint
-    Irbtools.remove_library :fancy_irb
-    Irbtools.add_library :paint, :late => true do Wirb.load_schema :classic_paint if defined?
-Wirb end
-    Irbtools.add_library :fancy_irb, :thread => -1 do FancyIrb.start end
-    Irbtools.start

 ## Hint: Web Console

 **irbtools** works well together with the amazing